mallamsiddiq/scripts/get max possible tressure from rubbery/README.md

-# what's in the .pdf file
+# what's in the .py

 I solved the problem and wrote it inside a script called waje.py file attached in the submission.
 The python script contains two part: the main function that returns the value given the array of houses and the test part to test the function against test cases